next-theme/theme-next-docs/source/docs/troubleshooting.md

 **Before submitting an Issue on GitHub, you can follow the steps below to debug:**

+If you get an error message from Hexo or your browser:
+* If the error comes from a Hexo plugin, such as hexo-enhancer, please submit an Issue to its GitHub repository.
 * If the error comes from a third-party service, such as the Gitalk comment system, please submit an Issue to its GitHub repository.
+* Otherise, please search in Google / Stackoverflow / GitHub Issues, or report it to us when submitting a new Issue.

+The following steps will help you determine the cause of the problem:
 * Execute `hexo clean`, clear the browser cache and disable all CDN services (e.g. Cloudflare Rocket Loader) - This may take some time to take effect.
 * Disable browser plug-ins or use other devices and browsers to test, because bugs may only occur in specific browsers.
 * Switch to another theme and check if the bug still exists (e.g. default theme landscape).
 In other words, prove that this is a bug of NexT, not Hexo.
 * Upgrade theme NexT to the latest version.
-* Upgrade Hexo and Hexo plugins to the latest version.
+* Upgrade Hexo and all Hexo plugins to the latest version.
 * Upgrade or downgrade Node.js to the latest LTS version.
 * Uninstall all non-essential Hexo plugins, or delete `node_modules` and then reinstall all plugins using `npm install --force`.

-If you get an error message from Hexo or your browser, please search in Google / Stackoverflow / GitHub Issues, or report it to us when submitting a new Issue.
+If you decide to submit an Issue, please answer the following questions based on the Issue template:
+* Can you reproduce the problem?
+Can you reliably reproduce the issue?
+If not, provide details about how often the problem happens and under which conditions it normally happens.
+* Did the problem start happening recently or was this always a problem?
+* If the problem started happening recently, can you reproduce the problem in an older version of NexT?
+What's the most recent version in which the problem doesn't happen?
+You can download older versions of NexT from [the releases page](https://github.com/next-theme/hexo-theme-next/releases).
+* Which version of Node, Hexo and NexT are you using?
+You can get the exact version by running `node -v`, `hexo version` in your terminal.
+* Which packages do you have installed?
+You can get that list by copying the output from `npm ls --depth 0` in Hexo root directory.

 ### Keep Up Indentation